wso2-attic/choreo-examples/integrations/micro-integrator/kafka-order-notification-client/README.md

-# Integration Studio - Kafka Producer Consumer Integration
+# WSO2 MI - Kafka Producer Consumer Integration

 This integration project enables you to produce and consume messages from a Kafka topic.
 It consists of a Kafka producer and a Kafka consumer.
 The producer sends order payloads to a specified Kafka topic, and the consumer listens to the same topic, retrieving and logging the order payloads.